-Copy: The selected records are duplicated using the clipboard.
+Copy: The selected records will be duplicated using the clipboard.

-Move the record: The selected records are moved using the clipboard.
+Move the record: The selected records will be moved using the clipboard.

-Generate aliases: The aliases of the selected records are regenerated.
+Generate aliases: The aliases of the selected records will be regenerated.

 Go to the keyboard shortcuts in “Edit multiple” mode.

-Use the overwrite function carefully, because here all existing values of the selected data sets are actually replaced by the new value!
+Use the override function carefully, because all existing values of the selected data sets are actually replaced by the new value!

 Now you can see the selected input fields of the selected data sets and can easily change them in a single step.
 Even when editing several data sets, you will of course only see the input fields that you actually need for your project.

 Similar to this example, you could have used the “Override” function to override the language of all pages with a new value in one go.
 And the function can do even more: You might find yourself in the situation that you have created a new member group and now want to add it to the access rights of several page additions without deleting the existing assignment.
 You can also do this with the “Overwrite” function by selecting the appropriate update mode.